Uncertainty reduction theory: Proactive uncertainty reduction

 Proactive uncertainty reduction, which is making predictions of the most likely alternative actions the other person might take, is strategic communication planning prior to interaction.
 In initial meetings, people attempt to predict what the other may want to hear based on the meaning they acquired from previous statements, observations, or information ascertained.
 However, there is more to come after the initial interaction.
 There is a change in the intimacy of content exchanged, nonverbal exchanging, as well as reciprocity between the communicators.

 Retroactive uncertainty reduction

 Retroactive uncertainty reduction is the process of analyzing the situation post interaction, which refers to making explanations for the other person's behavior and interpreting the meaning of behavioral choices.
+For example, if a student watched a fellow classmate present a project and their voice was shaking, the student would assume their classmate was nervous while giving the speech.

-Application of theory
+Application

 The uncertainty reduction theory has been applied to new relationships in recent years.
 Although it continues to be widely respected as a tool to explain and predict initial interaction events, it is now also employed to study intercultural interaction (Gudykunst et al., 1985), organizational socialization (Lester, 1986), and as a function of media (Katz & Blumer, 1974).
 Gudykunst argues it is important to test the theory in new paradigms, thus adding to its heuristic value (Gudykunst, 2004).